 As a business leader, workload and targets may overwhelm you to a point you forget people are looking up to you for inspiration.
-They expect you to show them the way.
-To become a great business leader like Ian Henrik Lundin is not rocket science because other leaders have shown that it is possible with dedication and commitment.

 Below are some of the mistakes you must avoid for success as a business leader: